Lucifer-wen/Eternum-IC/README.md

 2. Extract Eternum-X.XX.XX-pc.zip into renpy-8.3.2-sdk folder.

+**Note: You do not need to extract game/archive_X.XX.XX.rpa for building a release.**

 3. Clone [Eternum-IC repo](https://github.com/Lucifer-wen/Eternum-IC) and switch to experimental/translations_main branch.

 4. Copy game folder from experimental/translations_main branch to Eternum-X.XX.XX-pc folder.